Small-Town School, A Pacesetter

 Another strategy also makes a difference: Camden County High School teaches every student a core of college-prep academic courses.
 Lower-level tracks or easier courses have been eliminated.
 Some students take AP or dual-enrollment courses, and some are in honors or college-prep courses, but all paths prepare students for postsecondary education of some type.

-Our new High Schools That Work goals and Key Practices include these higher expectations and rigorous assignments.
+The SREB High Schools That Work goals and key practices include these higher expectations and rigorous assignments.
 We urge schools to offer a college-ready core of courses; link academics to career-themed academies that lead to postsecondary studies and the workplace; and have a strong counseling, advisement and support system for students.

 Camden County High reflects this spirit perfectly and has implemented our new framework with intensity and purpose.
 Faculty own the work, and care for all students.